World Cup 2026 Stadiums

 How many matches will Seattle Stadium host at FIFA World Cup 2026?

-Seattle Stadium is scheduled for 6 matches in total, including 4 group-stage matches, 1 Round of 32 tie, and 1 Round of 16 match.
+Seattle Stadium is scheduled for 6 matches in total, including 4 group-stage matches, 1 Round of 32 tie and 1 Round of 16 match.
+That spread gives Seattle more than one planning window, so fans should compare group-stage dates with the later bracket demand.

 Where is Seattle Stadium located?